tinokingstone/qa_project_two/README.md

 For my application I wanted to make a mission generator for a survival themed video game where the character, map location (objective start and end), character stats and weapon would be randomised before a player enters a mission.

 #### Application Architecture
-The image below is a visual representation of the micro service archetecure i designed for my web app.
+The image below is a visual representation of the micro service architecture i designed for my web app.
-Inline-style:
 ![alt text](https://github.com/tinokingstone/qa_project_two/blob/master/DOCUMENTATION%20IMAGES/application-architecture.jpg "Logo Title Text 1")

-Random character
-Random location on map google maps (point a point b) Random mission objective
-Random weapon
-Random stats
+my app creates a mission and weapon objects from the information it gets from my random location and character services and then displays them on my front end service where a user can choose to save the random combinations into a database (play)